Campaign of the Month: October 2017

-Tiamat (e. millennia ago, d.
-3rd century?)
-The monstrous Tiamat is considered one of the most terrifying examples of Ventrue’s blood to have ever been Embraced.
-Atrocities beyond count are ascribed to her name: she is said to have butchered whole Sumerian cities, drunk the souls of her childer, consorted with Strix, unleashed plagues of demons, and to have slaughtered so many kine that she became worshiped by the Babylonians as a deific embodiment of darkness, death, and primordial chaos: Tiamat.
+Urcalida’s sire Tiamat is considered one of the most terrifying exemplars of Ventrue’s blood to have ever been Embraced.
+Atrocities beyond count are ascribed to her name: she is said to have butchered whole Sumerian cities, diablerized scores of her own childer, made slaves of the Strix, taken demons for her lovers, and to have slaughtered so many kine that she became worshiped by the Babylonians as a deific embodiment of darkness, death, and primordial chaos: Tiamat.
 Modern scholars agree that stories of her exploits are likely exaggerated, particularly those concerning her role in shaping mortal history.
-However, there is little doubt she was one of the most dreadful Cainites active during a savage era when the Masquerade was still a formative concept.
+However, there is little doubt she was one of the most dreaded and bloodthirsty Cainites active during a savage era when the Masquerade was still a formative concept.

-Tiamat notably resented Mesopotamia’s transition away from warring city-states into unified empires, and bitterly fought against every mortal nation-builder from Sargon of Akkad to Cyrus the Great.
+Tiamat resented Mesopotamia’s transition from warring city-states to unified empires, and bitterly fought against every mortal nation-builder from Sargon of Akkad to Cyrus the Great.
 Her efforts came to naught and she was eventually lured away from the Seleucid Empire by the promise of greater bloodshed in the Punic Wars.
 She became enamored by Roman military power as a means to wreak further carnage, and (allegedly) whispered in Crassus’ ear that great riches and glory could be won by conquering Parthia.
 She spent the next four centuries traveling between Rome and Persia, fighting on the sides of both empires and reveling in the bloodshed.
 She finally disappeared during the Sack of Ctesiphon in 283 and was hoped destroyed by her contemporaries.

 Vidal’s only known childe Emmanuel Costa was a gifted architect and civil engineer partly responsible for rebuilding New Orleans after the Great Fire of 1788.
 Though Vidal initially had high hopes for his childe, Costa’s involvement in Du Valle’s rebellion and assassination plot prompted a mortally embarrassed Vidal to personally behead him in an open court.
 The prince subsequently swore never to Embrace again.